MLP99/NYC-PSP/README.md

 # New York City Property Sales Predictor (PSP)
-For this personal project, I build a machine learning model that could predict prices for properties in New York City.
+For this personal project, I build a machine learning model in Python that could predict prices for properties in New York City.
 The reason why I did this project is that I'm very interested in real estate wanted to know more about this domain and learn more about machine learning.
 This project is divided into 3 sections: EDA, data preparation and model building.
 I achieved the following things:

 * Completed an Exploratory Data Analysis on the 80,000 properties in the dataset
 * Built a machine learning model that could predict property prices in New York City